Who is this article for?

 root@omega:/var/log/proserver# grep DIRSYNC com_backup42_app.log.0 [07.07.14 16:50:50.567 INFO jetty-web-665 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Running for org:2/Default [07.07.14 16:50:50.579 INFO jetty-web-665 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Completed for org:2/Default users:2, deactivated:0, activated:1, moved:0, rolesChanged:0 [07.07.14 16:50:50.580 INFO jetty-web-665 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: Summary for orgIds:, [2,3], users:2, deactivated:0, activated:1, moved:0, roleChanges:0, simulated:false [07.07.14 16:50:50.580 INFO jetty-web-665 com.backup42.history.CpcHistoryLogger ] HISTORY:: Subject[1/admin, orgId:1] DIRSYNC:: Unblocking and activating user:firstname.lastname@example.org in org:2/Default simulated:false [07.07.14 16:50:50.661 INFO jetty-web-665 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: summary email sent to:[email@example.com], users:2, deactivated:0, simulated:false [07.07.14 16:52:24.008 INFO jetty-web-666 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: Submitting for orgs: , [2,3] [07.07.14 16:52:24.012 INFO jetty-web-666 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Running for org:2/Default [07.07.14 16:52:24.017 INFO jetty-web-666 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Error synchronizing 2/toddojala, SYSTEM com.code42.core.directory.DirectoryException: Exception while attempting to search LDAP [07.07.14 16:52:24.026 INFO jetty-web-666 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Error synchronizing firstname.lastname@example.org, SYSTEM com.code42.core.directory.DirectoryException: Exception while attempting to search LDAP [07.07.14 16:52:24.027 INFO jetty-web-666 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Completed for org:2/Default users:2, deactivated:0, activated:0, moved:0, rolesChanged:0 [07.07.14 16:52:24.027 INFO jetty-web-666 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: Summary for orgIds:, [2,3], users:2, deactivated:0, activated:0, moved:0, roleChanges:0, simulated:false [07.08.14 05:39:37.658 INFO GuiceCoreRuntime 13 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: Submitting for orgs: , [2,3] [07.08.14 05:39:37.663 INFO GuiceCoreRuntime 13 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Running for org:2/Default [07.08.14 05:39:37.678 INFO GuiceCoreRuntime 13 .directory.impl.sync.DirectorySyncOrgCmd] DIRSYNC:: Completed for org:2/Default users:2, deactivated:0, activated:0, moved:0, rolesChanged:0 [07.08.14 05:39:37.678 INFO GuiceCoreRuntime 13 ore.directory.impl.sync.DirectorySyncCmd] DIRSYNC:: Summary for orgIds:, [2,3], users:2, deactivated:0, activated:0, moved:0, roleChanges:0, simulated:false

-You can change the logging level of the LDAP activity of your authority server in order to help gather information when troubleshooting.
+You can change the logging level for LDAP activity in your authority server in order to gather troubleshooting information.

 log com.code42.core.ldap trace

-The logging levels will return to the default level (info) when the Code42 server restarts.
-You can manually change the LDAP logging levels back to default without a server reboot by entering the following command in the Code42 console CLI:
+The logging level returns to the default level (info) when the Code42 server restarts.
+You can manually change the LDAP logging level back to default with the following command in the Code42 console CLI:

 log com.code42.core.ldap info